How to Buy

 Step 1 - Planning

 Determine whether the goods or services you wish to purchase are available on a state contract.
 Another option is to check ISU Surplus for previously used items that are available at considerable savings.
-If planning to make a Purchase Order, log onto BANNER FTIIDEN for a list of registered vendors.
+If planning to use a Purchase Order, log onto BANNER FTIIDEN for a list of registered vendors.
 If a vendor isn't listed you have two options:

-- Send the Vendor Registration Form and the W9 to the new vendor you plan to use.
-Once obtained from vendor send to email@example.com.
+- Send the Vendor Registration Form Fillable and the W9 to the new vendor you plan to use.
+Once obtained from vendor send to firstname.lastname@example.org.
 If you do a requisition you will note in your comments, New Vendor.
 In Document Text, you will type in the vendor's contact information.
 OR,

 - Send the vendors contact information to email@example.com and Purchasing will contact the vendor and obtain the vendor registration form and W9.

 The required solicitation process is determined by the dollar amount of the purchase and includes shipping and handling, and the commodity type.
 Please contact the buyer for the good and service you need to discuss the process and requirements.
 Procurement Method Determination

 See the exemption items list for guidance on specific goods/services.

 When planning to buy goods and services for the University, it's helpful to know the buying methods that are available to you and when it's appropriate to use them.

 Goods and Services

 Responsibilities of the Purchaser